DJI-Mobile-SDK-Tutorials/Android-UXSDKDemo/README.md

-# Android-UILibraryDemo
+# Android-UXSDKDemo

 ## Introduction

-This UILibraryDemo is designed for you to gain a basic understanding of the DJI Android UI Library. you will learn how to use DJI Android UI Library and DJI Android SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
+This UXSDKDemo is designed for you to gain a basic understanding of the DJI Android UX SDK. you will learn how to use DJI Android UX SDK and DJI Android SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.

 ## Requirements

  - Android Studio 2.0+
  - Android System 4.1+
- - DJI Android SDK 4.4.1
+ - DJI Android SDK 4.5
- - DJI Android UI Library 4.4.1
+ - DJI Android UX SDK 4.5

 ## Tutorial

-For this demo's tutorial: **Getting Started with DJI UI Library**, please refer to <https://developer.dji.com/mobile-sdk/documentation/android-tutorials/UILibraryDemo.html>.
+For this demo's tutorial: **Getting Started with DJI UX SDK**, please refer to <https://developer.dji.com/mobile-sdk/documentation/android-tutorials/UXSDKDemo.html>.

 ## Feedback